telerik/kendo-react-popup/docs/index.md

 ### Anchor

-The component/element that the Popup component should align to.
-If `anchor` is not defined, the popup will position in the top left corner of the page.
+The Popup allows you to set the component or element that it aligns to through the `anchor` property.
+If `anchor` is not defined, the Popup positions in the top-left corner of the page.

-> The [`anchor`]() configuration property should be defined in order to position correctly the popup.
+> To correctly position the Popup, make sure you define the [`anchor`]({% slug api_popup_kendouiforreact %}#anchor-elementnode) configuration property.

 ```html-preview
   <style>